kekker/demo/content/docs/getting-started/sandbox.md

 The clusters interact with each other via a dedicated trunk private Ethereum network.

+### Differences from production environment
+The Sandbox contains only test data and is completely separate from your production account.

+All API endpoints have a base URL of [https://democlient1.kekker.com/](https://democlient1.kekker.com/) instead of [https://api.kekker.com/](https://api.kekker.com/)

+> Real commercial data should never be used in the Sandbox.

+### Transactions behavior in Private and Public Networks
+Unlike transactions in Private Networks, which are processed within a few minutes, transactions in Public Networks may require up to **15 minutes** until they are processed.

 ### Sandbox access

 After filling in the registration form you will receive email to the specified email address with the sanbox access information: